 The Government bonus will be available to first time buyers purchasing UK properties of up to £250,000 (£450,000 in London).
 The minimum bonus is £400, which means that you will not be eligible if the closing balance is less than £1,600.
 The maximum bonus is £3,000, which means that any part of the closing balance which exceeds £12,000 will not be included when calculating the amount of the bonus.

 If you want to take advantage of the government bonus you should request a full closure of your Help to Buy: ISA account 30 days before you expect to complete your property purchase.
-We will issue you with a closing document which an eligible conveyancer will use to claim the bonus on your behalf when you buy your home.
+We will issue you with a closing document within 7 days which an eligible conveyancer will use to claim the bonus on your behalf when you buy your home.
 To qualify for the Government bonus you must claim on or before 1st December 2030.
 Any amounts you withdraw before closure will not form part of the bonus calculation.
 The government bonus is paid to the conveyancer before completion when it is certain that the purchase will go ahead.
 It cannot be used for the deposit at exchange of contracts.

 How does the Vernon bonus work?

 The maximum bonus payable is £1,000.
 For joint mortgage applicants only one Vernon bonus will be awarded.
 You must have a balance of at least £1,600 and have held a Help to Buy: ISA account with us for a minimum of 6 months to qualify for the Vernon bonus.
 This bonus will be paid after completion and cannot therefore be used for the deposit on the house.

 What happens if my house purchase falls through?